AbdulMohiz-01/Hero-s-Battle-Conquest-of-Might/README.md

 ## Contributing

-We welcome contributions from the open-source community to enhance Hero's Battle: Conquest of Might.
+I welcome contributions from the open-source community to enhance Hero's Battle: Conquest of Might.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository on GitHub.